UniversalDependencies/docs/_u-feat/Person-psor.md

 ---
 layout: feature
-title: 'PossPerson'
+title: 'Person[psor]'
 shortdef: 'possessor’s person'
+udver: '2'
 ---

-PossPerson
+Person[psor]
 is possessor's person, marked e.g. on Hungarian nouns.
 These noun forms would be translated to English as possessive pronoun + noun.

-Note
-that there is currently a sort of inconsitency in Interset: since this feature was introduced, it would be logical to use it also for possessive pronouns in other languages.
-Yet the possessor's person of these pronouns is traditionally captured in the &ldquo;Person&rdquo;
+This layered feature is conveniently used for possessive inflections of nouns, although nouns normally do not have a `Person` feature, meaning that no other layers are needed.
+Nevertheless, the possessive morphology typically also includes `Number`, which must be multi-layered on nouns, and we thus have `Person[psor]` together with `Number[psor]`.

+This layered feature is normally not used with possessive pronouns.
+They traditionally have just simple `Person`.
-feature.
-Also note that using PossPerson for possessive pronouns might introduce inconsistency at the other end because in some languages, possessive pronouns are actually identical to personal pronouns in the genitive case.
+(And in some languages, possessive pronouns are actually identical to personal pronouns in the genitive case.)

-### 1: first person possessor
+### <a name="1">`1`</a>: first person possessor

 Examples:
 [hu]